 - Leave the dough in the bowl and cover it with a kitchen towel.
 Let the dough rise in a warm place for 1 hour.

-- Add the remaining 1/2 cup (65 g) of powdered sugar and cocoa powder to a medium bowl and whisk to combine.
+- Add the remaining 1/2 cup of powdered sugar and cocoa powder to a medium bowl and whisk to combine.
 Set the chocolate powdered sugar aside.

 - Once the dough has risen, transfer the dough to a floured work surface.
 Put some flour on top of the dough to make sure it isn’t sticky.
-Roll the dough into a rectangle that is about 1⁄2 inch (13 mm) thick.
+Next, roll the dough into a rectangle that is about 1⁄2 inch thick.

-- Cut the dough into 2 x 3–inch (5 x 7.5–cm) rectangles.
+- Cut the dough into 2x3–inch rectangles.
 Let them rise for about 5 minutes.
 While the beignets rise, heat the oil.

 - Place 3 or 4 beignets at a time in the skillet.
 Fry them for about 2 minutes per side or until they are golden brown.
 Put the fried beignets on a paper towel to drain.
 Repeat this process with the remaining beignets.

-- Serve the beignets freshly fried and covered in your choice of the strawberry, banana or chocolate powdered sugar.
+- Serve the beignets freshly fried and covered in your choice of strawberry, banana, or chocolate powdered sugar.